Video Game Devs Category

 Search for your country, click on it, find “income tax treaty”, click on it, find “Royalties”, notate the article number on the W7

 Alternatively, the IRS will accept other forms of identity.
 You must submit two forms of ID from the list.
 One must have your picture on it.
-If you submit notarized copies and not the originals they must be copies showing the front and back of the card.

 - Birth Certificate